Target’s 3Q profit drops 52% as shoppers force discounts

 The quarterly operating income margin rate was 3.9% in 2022, compared with 7.8% in 2021 as markdowns hit profits, as well as rising theft and merchandise and freight costs.

-The company said that “based on softening sales and profit trends that emerged late in the third quarter and persisted into November,” it would be prudent to plan for a wide range of sales outcomes in the fourth quarter.
+The company also said that it is seeing theft at its stores grow.
+Executives told reporters on a call that the chain booked more than $400 million in losses from theft so far this year.

-Target said that it now expects a low-single-digit decline for comparable sales for the fourth quarter.
-Similarly, it said it believes that operating margin rate will be around 3%.
+Target said that because of the softening of sales and profits toward the end of the reporting period, the company will plan for a “wide range of sales outcomes in the fourth quarter.”

-In August, Target said it was sticking to its prior guidance for full-year revenue growth in the low-to mid-single-digit percentage range.
-It also expects operating margin rate in a range around 6% in the second half of the year.
+Target said that it expects a low-single-digit decline for comparable sales for the fourth quarter with an operating margin rate of around 3%.